blankaex/blog/about/index.md

 	<h4 style="margin-top: -20px;">IAちゃんまじかわイア</h4>
 </center>

-I'm a cyber security professional that plays Tekken, Shadowverse and visual novels.
+I'm a cyber security professional and play fighting games, card games and visual novels.
 I also program, build arcade controllers and translate on the side.
-My infrequent blog posts will probably have something to do with at least one of those things.
+My sporadic blog posts will probably have something to do with at least one of those things.